SMEs advised on how to take their products and services to an international market

-Dubai Exports, an agency of the Dubai Department of Economic Development (DED), SME Advisor Middle East, a magazine aimed at small and medium enterprises in the region, and Abu Dhabi Commercial Bank (ADCB) organised a hugely successful seminar entitled “Success Through Exports”.
-The event took place on 20th April at the Grand Hyatt in Dubai.
+Dubai Department of Economic Development (DED), SME Advisor Middle East, a magazine aimed at small and medium enterprises in the region, and Abu Dhabi Commercial Bank (ADCB) organised a hugely successful seminar entitled “Success Through Exports”.
+The event took place on 20th April at the Grand Hyatt in Dubai., an agency of the

 It was part of the SME Success Series events jointly organised by SME Advisor and ADCB.
 Dubai Exports was the strategic partner for “Success Through Exports” and brought invaluable subject matter expertise and support to the initiative, further reiterating the DED’s commitment to small and medium enterprises in Dubai.